New York City / Staten Island, New York

 The Ferry

 There’s lots to love about Staten Island; the Greenbelt, the amazing pizza, the four bridges (especially the Verrazano-Narrows) but the coolest part about the island has to be the ferry.
 First off, it’s free.
-Also, there’s beer, wine and cocktails.
-Perhaps most importantly though are the views.
-It’s easy to forget the glory of living in NYC but the views from the ferry and the experience of getting places by water is truly one of a kind and a constant reminder of the beauty of the city.
+Also, there’s beer, wine, and cocktails.
+Perhaps most important though are the views.
+It’s easy to forget the glory of living in NYC but the views from the ferry and the experience of getting places by water are truly one of a kind and a constant reminder of the beauty of the city.

 Staten Island is the least populated of the boroughs but also bigger than most.
-Which means there’s room for homes, yards and suburban amenities like shopping malls, parks and kids ball fields.
+This means there’s room for homes, yards, and suburban amenities like shopping malls, parks, and kids' ball fields.
 Most people who live here have a lifestyle much like their counterparts in suburbia.
 For those looking for a suburban version of liberal Brooklyn though know that it’s more conservative here and so if that’s how your politics run then the island will work well.
-If on the other hand you’re looking for progressive NYC then you likely won’t find it here.
+If on the other hand, you’re looking for progressive NYC then you likely won’t find it here.

 If you want to check out what happens on the island throughout the year check out the calendar of events: